morrisyoung/IBD-detection/README.md

 -f: file name, in present working directory

--m: cutoff value
+-m: cutoff value; defining the effective IBD segment length

 -d: discretization value; processing one tree at least every d trees

 -l: length of chromosome; we need enter this manually because we can't get the total length of chromosome in Nexus tree

--t: number of working threads for IBD detection; as there is a main thread and a IBD report thread, so you'd better use (your computer's core number minus 2) as the number of working threads
+-t: number of working threads for IBD detection; as there is a main thread and a IBD report thread, so you'd better use [your computer's core number minus 2] as the number of working threads

-note:
+notes:

 1. this version is not fully optimized for memory usage (access), so the running speed may be a little slow

-2. this version doesn't support Newick format trees and reading trees from STDIN presently, which are all supported in multi-processes version
+2. this version doesn't support Newick format trees and reading trees from STDIN presently, which are all supported in the next multi-processes version

 3. the result is saved locally as "result\_yourtreefilename"

-4. have not yet add "EPSILON" into this version
+4. have not yet added "EPSILON" into this version

 * multi-processes: